stargatedaw/stargate/README.md

 - A comprehensive suite of built-in instrument and effect plugins
 - A basic wave editor
 - Broad audio and MIDI hardware support using Portaudio and Portmidi
+- Powerful track routing matrix with easy sidechaining
+- Modular mixer architecture.
+Mixer channels are a type of plugin that can be chosen per track send, mix and match plugins, or skip them when not needed
 - Runs on Windows and Linux, x86 and ARM.
 Will be ported to Mac OS X (and any other platform) if there is sufficient demand
 - Everything you need to create music in a single package, no need to install